joshuamwale/joshuamwale/README.md

 #### Hi there 👋

 ✨ Welcome.
 I'm glad to see you here.
-Here is my educational and training journey. ✨
+Please have a look at my educational and training journey. ✨

 * I’m currently enrolled at Moringa School for the Fullstack Software Engineering Program.
 I will be graduating by end of November, 2022 inshallah.
-My interests lie in Backend development.
+My interestslie in Backend development and data analytics.
 * I plan to use the skills and knowledge I've gained to solve problems in healthcare, fintech, energy and our African agricultural systems using technology-based products and solutions.
 * I studied Industrial chemistry at university but I am transitioning into software engineering and data analytics.